RyanScarbrough/GenfanadThis/README.md

 ![Step 3](https://gcdnb.pbrd.co/images/eRJbODV6oJfB.png)

 ## About
-Chrome extensions get access to the chrome.debugger API, which serves as an alternate transport for Chrome's remote debugging protocol.
+Chrome extensions get access to the chrome.debugger API, which "serves as an alternate transport for Chrome's remote debugging protocol."
 We can use this API to attach a debugger and send commands to it.
 We then use the debugger to create a breakpoint and call a function on the callstack where the breakpoint gets hit.

 **How it works:**